 Establishes principles and criteria for assessment, evaluation, and diagnosis based on formal, informal, and standardized measures.
-Students participate in the administration, interpretation, and design of measurements for groups and individuals.
+Candidates participate in the administration, interpretation, and design of measurements for groups and individuals.
 (Prerequisites: ED 330 or ED 502.)

-ED 508 Methods and Materials for Teaching Diverse Learners-3 cr. hrs.
+ED 508 Methods and Materials for Teaching Diverse Learners - 3 cr. hrs.

-Student learns to select, modify, and evaluate curricular materials for individuals and groups of exceptional learners, taking into account the learners' abilities, learning rates, and styles of learning.
-Students also are given field practice time to work with exceptional individuals using the methods and materials discussed in class.
-(Prerequisites: ED 330 or ED 502, plus 12 hours in special education or ESOL.)
+Candidate learns to select, modify, and evaluate curricular materials for individuals and groups of exceptional learners, taking into account the learners' abilities, learning rates, and styles of learning.
+Candidates also are given field practice time to work with exceptional individuals using the methods and materials discussed in class.
+(Prerequisites: ED 330 or ED 502, plus 12 hours in special education, and fingerprint clearance.)